 Salmonella is a key example of a bacterial genus in which there is a recognizable genomic signature that distinguishes between a gastrointestinal and an extra-intestinal/invasive lifestyle [10], whereby functions required for escalating growth in an inflamed gut are lost when the lineage becomes invasive [11].
 In order to investigate whether there were distinct bacterial characteristics explaining the very different epidemiological and clinical profile of epidemic isolates of serotype S. Typhimurium from SSA and industrialised settings, whole-genome sequence (WGS) investigations of this serovar were previously undertaken.
 These revealed a novel pathotype of multilocus sequence type (MLST) ST313 from SSA, which differed from clades that cause enterocolitis in industrialised settings, by showing patterns of genomic degradation potentially associated with more invasive disease and differential host adaptation [12-17].

 In relation to S. Enteritidis, there is a growing body of literature on the evolutionary history, phylogeny and utility of WGS for surveillance of S. Enteritidis outbreaks [18-20].
 The broadest study of the phylogeny to date revealed five major lineages, but contained only two African isolates [21].
 There have also been limited reports of isolates of S. Enteritidis from African patients living in Europe that are MDR and which display a distinct phage type (PT 42) [22,23].
-We therefore hypothesized that there are distinct lineages of S. Enteritidis circulating in both the industrialised and developing world with different origins, likely distinct routes of spread and that are different patterns of disease, which will display the distinct genomic signatures characteristic of differential adaptation.
+We therefore hypothesized that there are distinct lineages of S. Enteritidis circulating in both the industrialised and developing world with different origins, likely distinct routes of spread and that are associated with different patterns of disease, which will display the distinct genomic signatures characteristic of differential adaptation.
 To investigate this we have collected a highly diverse global collection of S. Enteritidis isolates and compared them using whole-genome sequencing, the highest possible resolution typing methodology.

 Results